 4. Rose Forearm Tattoo

-Roses are a classic tattoo design.
+Rose tattoos are a classic design.
 As a symbol, the flowers represent complex emotions and concepts.
 Blooming roses are associated with beauty and hope.
 In the past, sailors would have the flowers inked to remind themselves of the happiness waiting for them at home.
 Meanwhile, the thorns of roses represent pain and loss.
 Together, the rose represents both the beautiful and challenging parts of life.
 The color of a rose can also change its meaning: red roses are associated with love and passion, while white roses represent innocence and new beginnings.
 Black roses are sometimes inked as a tribute to lost love or the end of an era.

 5. Cross Forearm Tattoo